adospace/reactorui-maui-docs/components/stateful-components/inline-components.md

 The rest of the function is more or less the same as the content of the Render method.

-Inline Components are a perfect choice to render small components that have simple states, you can for example put it in generic static class that provide general theming functions to the app.
+Inline Components are a perfect choice to render small components that have simple states, you can for example put it in a generic static class that provide general theming functions to the app.